jaspervdj/talks/2017-haskell-exchange-practical-haskell/slides.md

 ## Smell: Utils module

-Bonus: `Prelude.Extended`, usefull if you use certain functions all the time
+Bonus: `Prelude.Extended`, useful if you use certain functions all the time

 . . .